Matty Fozard

 He previously played for St Helens in the Super League, and on loan from Saints at the Batley Bulldogs in the Championship and the Rochdale Hornets in Championship 1.
-Fozard also played for the Sheffield Eagles in the Championship and previously played for the Broncos in the Betfred Super League and the Championship.
+Fozard also played for the Sheffield Eagles in the Championship and previously played for the Broncos in the Super League and the Championship.

 Background

 Fozard was born in Widnes, Lancashire, England.

 Career

 St Helens

 He played for St Helens in the Super League, and on loan from Saints at the Batley Bulldogs in the Championship and the Rochdale Hornets in Championship 1.

 He made his Super League début on 21 April 2014 for St Helens against the Widnes Vikings.

 Sheffield Eagles

 In October 2015 Fozard joined the Sheffield Eagles on a two-year deal.
 Fozard played for the Sheffield Eagles in the Championship for three seasons.

 London Broncos

 In October 2018 Fozard joined the London Broncos on a two-year deal.